|

 Seth said: The Bible predicted that the Messiah's coming would save his people.
 There have been millions upon millions of Jews who refused the New Covenant, and who, therefore, were not saved.

-Netzarim response: That is indeed a future prophecy because the eyes of MANY Jews will yet be opened.
+The Refiner's Fire's response to Seth: That is indeed a future prophecy because the eyes of many Jews will yet be opened.
 Many have already come to faith Yeshua....Just like you, they have a choice.

 Some believe that all Jews will be saved, based upon Romans 11:26, "And so, all Israel shall be saved."
 They have the idea that, at some future time, God is going to save all Jews.
 But notice, it doesn't say all the Jews will be saved, it says all Israel.
 Paul writing to the Romans, quoted Isaiah: "Though the number of the sons of Israel be as the sands of the sea, it is the remnant that will be saved, for the Lord will execute His word upon the earth, thoroughly and quickly."
 Romans 9:27-28, NASB.